Sold at six

 Challenging Heights

-In 2003, James founded the NGO Challenging Heights.1 It rescues children from forced labor on Lake Volta, runs a recovery shelter and school to help them heal and catch up, and works upstream—with parents, fishermen and whole communities—so that fewer children are ever sold in the first place.
-Within its first four years, the organization had helped liberate some 500 children.1
+In 2003, James founded the NGO Challenging Heights—a textbook act of social entrepreneurship.1 It rescues children from forced labor on Lake Volta, runs a recovery shelter and school to help them heal and catch up, and works upstream—with parents, fishermen, and whole communities—so that fewer children are ever sold in the first place.
+Within its first four years, the organization had helped liberate some 500 children.1 Today Challenging Heights reports having liberated more than 2,880 children and women from trafficking and exploitation in all.6 The World’s Children’s Prize records that it has supported over 15,000 children who had been enslaved or were at risk.2

 “The children are empowered to refuse to be trafficked, the parents are empowered to protect their children, and the fishermen know that it is wrong to enslave children.”